-125 Broad Street New York, NY 10004-2498 United States Tel: +1 212 558 4000 Fax: +1 212 558 3588 cullenb@sullcrom.com walsht@sullcrom.com www.sullcrom.com Corruption investigations, expropriation, industrial accidents: corporate crises take many forms, but each can be equally dangerous for companies in Latin America.
+125 Broad Street New York, NY 10004-2498 United States Tel: +1 212 558 4000 Fax: +1 212 558 3588 cullenb@sullcrom.com www.sullcrom.com Corruptioninvestigations, expropriation, industrial accidents: corporate crises take many forms, but each can be equally dangerous for companies in Latin America.

-Published by Latin Lawyer, edited by Sergio J Galvis, Robert J Giuffra, Jr and Werner F Ahlers of Sullivan & Cromwell LLP, and containing the knowledge and experience of 40 leading practitioners from a variety of disciplines, The Guide to Corporate Crisis Management is designed to assist key corporate decision-makers and their advisers in effectively planning for and managing corporate crises in the region.
+Published by Latin Lawyer, edited by Sergio J Galvis, Robert J Giuffra Jr and Werner F Ahlers of Sullivan & Cromwell LLP, The Guide to Corporate Crisis Management is designed to assist key corporate decision-makers and their advisers in effectively planning for and managing corporate crises in the region.
+More than 40 leading practitioners from a variety of disciplines have contributed their knowledge and insights from their experience.